-The British hooligans, which are ironically employed to repair David's roof, torment David in the most cruel and childish ways.
-Initially, it’s like innocent hazing, but it slowly escalates to dangerous assault and murderous intentions.
+The British hooligans employed to repair David's roof torment David in the most cruel and childish ways.
+Initially, it’s like innocent hazing, but it slowly escalating toward dangerous assault and murderous intentions.
 At every turn Peckinpah resists the temptation to satisfy our needs and have David fight back.
 Perhaps the most nail-biting scene is David’s and Amy's confrontation with the men after the death of their cat.
 Amy, who had been begging David to stand up for them, gives him an ultimatum to confront the men about the feline.
-But as the group stand together with the elephant in the room going unspoken, the tension is earth shattering and his failure to act is devastating.
+But as the group stand together with the elephant in the room going unspoken, the tension is earth shattering and his failure to act devastating.

-In fact, Peckinpah has never written a better screenplay.
-Every line of dialogue and unspoken reaction is like a loaded gun.
+I'd argue Dogs to be Peckinpah's best written screenplay.
+Every line of dialogue and unspoken reaction is loaded with tension.
 The quiet tone contributes to the feeling of a brewing storm gathering energy and a force waiting to be released.
-The final act indeed releases all the tension in a superb set piece worthy of Peckinpah's career of great violent set pieces.
+The final act is a bathartic release and a superb violent set piece worthy of Peckinpah's career of great set pieces.
 It comes in the form of 'the siege,' after which the original novel was named.
 We finally get to see David take action.
 But it's never heroic.
 While it's wholly satisfactory to see his antagonists get their comeuppance, David's anger is also ugly and primal.